Disclaimer: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon.com, at no extra cost to you – read more.

-Like your car, the lifespan of your outboard motor is a bit of a mystery.
-No one can say with certainty that it will last five years, ten years, or twenty years.
-Too many factors go into the life and upkeep of any motor to pin down a specific timeline.
+Like your car, the lifespan of your outboard motor can seem to be a bit of a mystery.
+We’ve all spoken with other boat owners who tell us their engine lasted 5 years, 10 years, or 20 years.
+It often seems like too many factors go into the life and upkeep of any motor to pin down a specific timeline.
+Despite the apparent confusion, there are some general guidelines for knowing how long your outboard engine should last.

 Some of the problems that cause outboard motors to die prematurely include how it is used and how meticulous you are about oil changes and maintenance.
 These things directly affect how long you can expect your motor to last.